StreamElements/widgets/CustomCode.md

     * `cheer-latest` - New cheer
     * `tip-latest` - New tip
     * `raid-latest` - New raid
+    * `message` - New chat message received
+    * `event:skip` - User clicked "skip alert" button in activity feed
+    * `bot:counter` - Update to bot counter

 * `obj.detail.event`: Will provide you information about event details.
-It contains few keys:
+It contains few keys.
+For `-latest` events it is:
     * `.name` - user who triggered action
     * `.amount` - amount of action
     * `.message` - if there was a message attached to it